demos-europe/edt/packages/dql/docs/writing_dql_clauses.md

 }
 ```

-We returned exactly one value and exactly one property path and thus we can expect exactly
+We returned exactly one value and exactly one property path, and thus we can expect exactly
 one corresponding value reference in the `$valueReferences` array and one corresponding
 property alias in the `$propertyAliases` array given as parameters into the `asDql` method.